MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/submit-responses-to-app-reviews.md

 author: mcleanbyron
 ms.assetid: 038903d6-efab-4da6-96b5-046c7431e6e7
 description: Use this method in the Windows Store reviews API to submit responses to reviews of your app.
-title: Submit responses to app reviews ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Submit responses to reviews ms.author: mcleans ms.date: 02/08/2017
+ms.topic: article